cha-devopsdays/docs.chattanoogadevopsdays.org/docs/runbooks/marketing_committee/marketing.md

 ---
 id: marketing-committee
 description: Everything you need to know as a member of the marketing committee
-title: Marketing committee
+title: Committee overview
-sidebar_position: 4
+sidebar_position: 1
 tags: [High time committment,]
 ---